A spatio-temporal random synthetic turbulent velocity field: The underlying Gaussian structure: Gaussian random velocity vector, and its Markovian evolution

-Let us now discuss the time evolution of the Fourier modes $\widehat{u}^\nu_i(t,\bk_\bn)$ \eqref{eq:DefFourierModes}, such that the correlation structure is given by \eqref{eq:CovFourierModesPerio}, leading to the expected covariance structure $\mathcal C_{ij}^{\nu}(\tau,\ell) $ given in \eqref{eq:SpatioTempCorrPeriodicFourierSeries}.
-This cannot be done in full generality for any function $F$ since we are asking for a causal evolution.
-Actually, very few choices for $F$ can be achieved for a given causal evolution, and we will only explore a very limited set of them.
-As far as we are concerned, we will present choices of $F$ which give a causal evolution.
+Let us now discuss the time evolution of the Fourier modes $\widehat{u}^\nu_i(t,\bk_\bn)$, such that the correlation structure is given by \eqref{eq:CovFourierModesPerio}, leading to the expected covariance structure $\mathcal C_{ij}^{\nu}(\tau,\bell) $ given in \eqref{eq:SpatioTempCorrPeriodicFourierSeries}.
+This cannot be done in full generality for any function $F$ since we are asking for a Markovian evolution.
+Actually, very few choices for $F$ can be achieved for a given {Markovian} evolution, and we will only explore a very limited set of them.
+As far as we are concerned, we will present choices of $F$ which give a {Markovian} evolution {in which additional underlying layers will be involved}.